 Some neurological symptoms can also cause a scoliosis due to muscular abnormalities.
 ‘Structural scoliosis’ – means the curve is due to the structure of spine itself, and is generally permanent.
 It is also common for a scoliosis to develop in later life due to age related changes of the spine – this is called ‘degenerative scoliosis’, and can be more prevalent in people with decreased bone density, sometimes due to a condition called Osteoporosis.

 As stated, scoliosis can be pain free.
 However, some cases may require treatment and many do improve with Physiotherapy.
-This can involve stretching, conditioning exercises of the muscles around the spine.
+This can involve stretching and conditioning exercises of the muscles around the spine.
 Your Physio will design a bespoke and progressive exercise plan, based on your goals to help you build strength and maintain mobility.
 With regular re-assessment, your clinician will make adjusts to your exercises so that you can achieve the goals set out.
 You Physiotherapist may also use suitable manual therapy techniques for shorter term symptom relief.

 Treatment for scoliosis can vary and is based on your age, the degree of the curve, and whether it’s considered likely to get worse with time.
 Back braces can be used in children/adolescents to help restrict the curvature developing.
 This technique is not effective once beyond the growth phase.
 Very few people will need to have surgery on their spine.